-Additionally, the bill requires all law enforcement agencies to develop and implement comprehensive training on the seek and find alert notification system.
-This training must be conducted biannually for all employees involved in missing person cases, including supervisors and dispatchers, and should cover relevant state policies and procedures.
+Additionally, the bill requires all law enforcement agencies in Arizona to develop and implement comprehensive training on the seek and find alert notification system.
+This training must be conducted for all employees involved in missing person cases, including supervisors and communication dispatchers, at the time of hire and biannually.
+The training will focus on the legal criteria and processes for issuing alerts and will include a review of relevant department and state policies.
 The bill also defines "cognitive disability" in alignment with existing statutes, ensuring clarity in the criteria for alerts.
-Overall, these changes aim to enhance the effectiveness and responsiveness of the alert system for missing persons in Arizona.

 House Engrossed Version: 41-1728